projectpokki/BigintLua/README.md

 # BigintLua
-lua library for storing and using large integers
+lua module for storing and using large integers